 6. Festivals Near You, Year-Round

-Closing the month of September are the ever-expanding National Fried Chicken Festival at the Woldenberg Riverfront Park; and NOLA on Tap Beer Fest at the New Orleans City Park Festival Grounds, the largest fundraiser for the Louisiana SPCA and the largest beer fest in the area, with more than 400 beer offerings from the local and national breweries and homebrewers.
+Closing the month of September are the ever-expanding National Fried Chicken Festival at the Lakefront, the Beignet Festival at the City Park Festival Grounds, and NOLA on Tap Beer Fest Lafreniere Park, the largest fundraiser for the Louisiana SPCA and the largest beer fest in the area, with more than 400 beer offerings from the local and national breweries and homebrewers.

-October is pretty heavy on food festivals as well: The Beignet Festival and Crescent City Blues and BBQ Festival happen then, plus the New Orleans Film Festival, which is one of the largest film festivals in the South and is the longest-running one festival of its kind in the state.
+October is pretty heavy on festivals as well: The Crescent City Blues and BBQ Festival happens then, plus the New Orleans Film Festival, which is one of the largest film festivals in the South and is the longest-running festival of its kind in the state.

 The New Year’s Eve celebrations in New Orleans include the Dick Clark Rockin’ New Year’s Eve at the historic Jax Brewery in the French Quarter, with a fleur-de-lis drop at midnight to the countdown on Jackson Square, quite a few balcony parties on and around Bourbon Street, and the fireworks over the Mississippi River.

-The first day of the carnival season, known as Twelfth Night, or the Epiphany, kicks off every year with three parades, marking the beginning of the Mardi Gras season, which culminates every year on Fat Tuesday anytime between February 3 and March 9 (look up the upcoming dates here).
+The first day of the carnival season, known as Twelfth Night, or the Epiphany, kicks off every year with three parades, marking the beginning of the Mardi Gras season, which culminates every year on Fat Tuesday anytime between February 3 and March 9.

-The lovely weather and the endless festivals continue this time of year with BUKU Music + Art Project; Wednesday at the Square; the Tennessee Williams Literary Festival (don’t miss the “Stella!” shouting contest); the Mid-City’s own Bayou Boogaloo, held on the picturesque banks of Bayou St. John; and, of course, the two heavy hitters and the reason so many visitors come to New Orleans in the spring — the French Quarter Fest and Jazz Fest.
+The lovely weather and the endless festivals continue this time of year with Wednesday at the Square; Tremé Creole Gumbo Festival, the Tennessee Williams Literary Festival (don’t miss the “Stella!” shouting contest); the Mid-City’s own Bayou Boogaloo, held on the picturesque banks of Bayou St. John; and, of course, the two heavy hitters and the reason so many visitors come to New Orleans in the spring — the French Quarter Fest and Jazz Fest.

 St. Patrick’s Day and Easter are subject to more celebration, with multiple parades and parties.
 Finally, the Mardi Gras Indians Super Sunday is a treasured tradition dating back to the 19th century and held on the Sunday closest to St. Joseph’s Day, which gets its own unique celebration across the Catholic churches and even private homes in the city with the beautifully appointed altars (the Italian-Sicilian contribution to New Orleans’ rich cultural tapestry).

 Summer is also packed with events, despite the heat and humidity.
+Want to cross an iconic New Orleans restaurant off your bucket list?
+There’s no time like Restaurant Week New Orleans, during which dozens of participating restaurants, from the James Beard luminaries to the new hotspots to the Creole grand dames offer set course menus at a deep discount.
 The best restaurants and bars in town celebrate Tales of the Cocktail in July, and COOLinary New Orleans with prix fixe menus in August.
 You can also browse the galleries on the White Linen Night (or its spin-off of sorts, the Dirty Linen Night).

 The city comes to life for the Satchmo SummerFest and a slew of events over the Fourth of July and the Labor Day weekends, like Go 4th on the River, and the Essence Festival at the Superdome.
 The Running of the Bulls brings Encierro to New Orleans, except the bulls are the Big Easy Rollergirls.

-And that’s just a taste of what’s going in New Orleans year-round!
+And that’s just a taste of what’s going on in New Orleans year-round!

 7. Unique Shopping Opportunities